DigitalPublishingToolkit/NN09/md/10Rules.md

 others, and are rarely willing to inform them of our point of view before berating them.

-Let’s face the facts: Digital tools have empowered the individual – and civil society.
+Let’s face the facts: digital tools have empowered the individual – and civil society.
 We have all gained more opportunities: to communicate and affiliate with others, to assert our interests, to organize ourselves.
 Sadly, we seize these opportunities in order to prevent one another from making progress.
-The NSA may, in theory, have the power to pressure, intimidate, and terrorize each and every one of us.
+The NSA may in theory have the power to pressure, intimidate, and terrorize each and every one of us.
 This is exactly what happens to a lot of people who are silenced on a daily basis – not at the hands of the NSA, but at the hands of trolls, ‘Men’s Rights